The following people were associated with the Evans Funeral Home and we would like to recognize them with this page of dedication.

 Jan.
 30, 1918 - Jan.
 15, 2014

 Several years ago, a very special man came into the lives of the family of Evans Funeral Home.
 His name was Odis Ratcliff.
 He was a very special friend to Milford Evans, or as he called her, "Honey Granny".
-Everyone at Evans Funeral Home considered him as one of the finest men that we all had ever known.
+Everyone at Evans Funeral Home considered him as one of the finest men that we ever knew.

-His impact on the staff and family cannot be overstated, as he always showed grace, love, and a true Christian attitude toward all.
+His impact on the staff and family cannot be overstated, as he always demonstrated grace, love, and a true Christian attitude toward all.

 Dec.
 27, 1930 - Aug.
 4, 2003

-Imogene was the wife of Paul Brewster and the mother of Teresa Evans.
+Imogene was the wife of Paul Brewster and the mother of Teresa Evans and grandmother of Jordan Evans.
 She was very dear to all that knew her and was greatly loved and appreciated by all the staff as well as her family.

-She left behind her family that never will forget her voice and words of advice.
+Her family will never forget her voice and words of advice.
 She was an inspiration to many for her dignity and courage as she dealt with her illness in her last days.

 June 9, 1929 - February 5, 2015